How to Prepare Your Greenhouse for Spring

 Why Bother Cleaning?

-If you are the type of person who isn’t very fond of cleaning, you might not see the point in cleaning a greenhouse in the garden.
+If you are the type of person who isn’t very fond of cleaning, you might not see the point in cleaning those greenhouse surfaces.
 However, cleaning greenhouses is an essential task in any gardener’s horticultural calendar because it helps to eradicate garden pests and the build up of germs that will be detrimental to effective plant growth.

 Most garden pests die off over winter because it is cold and they can’t survive in freezing temperatures, but in the relatively comfortable environment of a greenhouse, any remaining pests will thrive.
 Slugs, aphids, red spider mite and mealy bugs all like to hibernate in hidden places inside a greenhouse.
 If you don’t eradicate them before spring, your newly sown seedlings will provide a tasty banquet for them to feast on.
 A deep clean will help you locate any sneaky slugs and other pests before they cause havoc when you start sowing seeds.